trongthanh/geany-for-front-end-dev/README.md

 - **filedefs/filetypes.css**: This file lets Geany highlight latest CSS keywords properly.
 It contains up-to-date standard CSS1/2/3 as well as browser specific keywords.
 Besides, minor coloring rules have been patched to make CSS3 & prefixed keywords distinct from CSS1/2 ones.
     ![Better CSS highlighting](https://github.com/trongthanh/geany-for-front-end-dev/raw/master/ref/img/css-highlighting.png)

+    Source of reference: [CSS properties](http://meiert.com/en/indices/css-properties/)

 - **filedefs/filetypes.html**: This file justify coloring of HTML tags.
-For now, I just added the lower-case "doctype" to make it valid syntax.

-    Source of reference: [CSS properties](http://meiert.com/en/indices/css-properties/)
+- **filedefs/filetypes.javascript**: This file justify coloring of JavaScript keywords.
+- **filedefs/filetypes.common**: [Experiment] Removing dash (-) from whispace characters.
+So in some filetype definitions, if adding dash to wordchars property, it will be treated as part of word.
+For e.g. you can now double click to select whole string like "background-color".

 ## 3. Code Hinting